-An athlete should never return to sport until cleared by a doctor!
+Your child should not return to activities with risk of contact until cleared by a doctor!

-Returning before full recovery from concussion puts athletes at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.
+Returning too soon before full recovery from concussion puts your child at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.

-Additional Resources
+Additional resources

-Available at parachute.ca/concussion
+Scan the QR code or visit parachute.ca/concussion